How To Stop a Dog From Pulling on the Leash

 If dogs are allowed to keep going forward, they learn that pulling is the way to get what they want, and they will keep doing it.
 Don’t ever allow your pulling dog to continue on their merry way.
 If your dog pulls, there are two options:

 Stop immediately and don’t move until your pup lets up and there is slack in the leash.
-You may have to stop again three seconds later and do the same thing and that’s okay.
+You may have to stop again three seconds later and do the same thing, and that’s OK.
 Just be consistent about refusing to let them pull.